NetworkCommons/sig0namectl/README.md

 **Work in progress** 🚧:

-sig0namectl is a proof of concept set of tools for GNU/Linux or BSD environments that assist in recursive dynamic DNSSEC update, access control and delegation.
+sig0namectl is a proof of concept set of tools that enable a secure, direct & scalable standard SIG(0) key based authentication to allow users to manage & further delegate update rights to DNS resource records within compatibly configured DNSSEC enabled zones.

 <details id="toc">
  <summary><strong>🚩 Table of Contents</strong> (click to expand)</summary>